The Air Force is one of the top hiring entities in the USA, largely due to the number of jobs it creates every year.

 You’ll have to master your aviation skills, work under flight operations from transportation to combat missions, and lead the flight crew.

 This is an exciting role, but it also gets deployed most often.

 Average yearly income: $85,630 (Indeed)

 Air traffic control for the Air Force is almost exactly the same as the role in civilian lives, but the pay is better.
-In this role, you’ll manage the flow of all manners of aircraft through all parts of their flights.
+In this role, you’ll manage the flow of all aircraft.

 As an Air Force air traffic control specialist, you’ll need to ensure the safety and efficiency of air traffic, both airborne and on the ground.

 This can be a high-stress job, so make sure you are prepared for that environment.

 As a health and safety manager, your main focus will be on planning, directing, and controlling safety activities as directed by Air Force superior officers.